-Fellow Union League Club members Charles Henrotin and William Kerfoot simply followed the Palmers’ lead by hiring their architect for the Opera House Block from the “bluebloods” within the Club’s membership list.
+Fellow Union League Club members Charles Henrotin (stockbroker) and William Kerfoot (real estate) simply followed the Palmers’ lead by hiring their architect for the Opera House Block from the “bluebloods” within the Club’s membership list.
 While Cobb & Frost had been given superb reviews for their design of the Union Club and the Palmers’ mansion, both of these commissions were of a “residential” scale.
 This project to design the city’s largest auditorium and surround it with a ten-story office building, however, was completely “out of their league.”
 Besides the snobbishness of hiring a fellow club member, Henrotin and Kerfoot may have been also convinced that the young architects could “do it” when reminded that Fuller had been Peabody & Stearns’ managing partner who had designed the nine-story United Bank Building in New York.
 Clark & Fuller were awarded the construction contract for the ten-story Opera Block.

 Given the dimensions of the site (107’ along Washington and 187’ along Clark), Cobb & Frost placed the 2300 seat auditorium in the interior of the site, running north to south with the stagehouse on the south side of the lot.
 They then lined the two street fronts with stores on the first two floors that were then topped with an eight-storied office slab on the two street fronts.

 While the Clark St. slab had only sufficient dimension for a single-loaded corridor, the Washington St. slab appeared to be double-loaded (the 78’ long dimension of the auditorium combined with a 60’ width office plan would had left about 50’ for the stage).
 Access to the auditorium’s lobby was provided by the theater’s famous illuminated canopy on Washington Street.